-Lecturer Francesco Ricci

-http://www.inf.unibz.it/~ricci/CP

-Contact Office POS 2.17, Faculty of Computer Science, Piazza Domenicani 3,

-francesco.ricci@unibz.it, +39 0471 016971

-Scientific sector of lecturer INF/01

-Teaching language English

-Office hours By previous appointment

-Lecturing Assistant (if any) Michele Segata

-Contact LA Office POS 2.19, Faculty of Computer Science, Piazza Domenicani 3,

-michele.segata@unibz.it

-Office hours LA Monday 10:00-12:00 by previous appointment

-List of topics Basic algorithms and data structures

-List of topics Data types and expressions
+Lecturer Francesco Ricci and Andrea Corradini Contact Francesco Ricci: Office POS 2.17, Faculty of Computer Science, Piazza Domenicani 3, francesco.ricci@unibz.it , +39 0471 016971 Andrea Corradini: Office POS 1.04, first floor, Faculty of Computer Science, Piazza Domenicani 3, andrea.corradini@unibz.it Scientific sector of lecturer INF/01 / NO SSD Teaching language English Office hours By previous appointment by e-mail Lecturing Assistant (if any) David Massimo Contact LA Piazza Domenicani 3, Office 2.14, david.massimo@unibz.it , +39 0471 016144 Office hours LA To be arranged beforehand by email.
+List of topics Basic algorithms and data structuresData types and expressions

-Classes and objects

-Conditionals and loops

-· Object-oriented design Arrays and collections Input/Output and exception handling Inheritance and polymorphism Recursion Teaching format Frontal lectures interleaved with exercises, labs with exercises and programming assignments, individual programming projects.
-Learning outcomes Enowledge and understanding: D1.3 - Know the basic principles of programming.
+Classes and objects Conditionals and loops Object-oriented design Arrays and collections Input/Output and exception handling Inheritance and polymorphism Recursion Teaching format Frontal lectures interleaved with exercises, labs with exercises and programming assignments, individual programming projects.

+Learning outcomes Knowledge and understanding: D1.3 - Know the basic principles of programming.
 Applying knowledge and understanding: D2.2 - Ability to solve algorithmic problems using programming methods.
 D2.17 - Know how to manage small projects for the development of information systems and how coordinate small working groups.
 Communication skills D4.5 - Ability to collaborate in interdisciplinary teams to achieve IT objectives.
 Learning skills D5.1 - Learning ability to undertake further studies with a high degree of autonomy.

 Assessment Programming Project and a final exam (written).
 During the course, assignments will be given and evaluated.
 In the project and assignments parts of the exam we will assess the learning outcomes related to the application of the acquired knowledge, the ability to make judgments and the communication and learning skills.
 In fact, the goal of the project is to design a computer application that can effectively interact with a user.
 The project part must be positively evaluated to be allowed to attend the written exam.
 In the assignments, the students will reply to transfer of knowledge questions and programming exercises.
 In the written exam, there will be verification questions, transfer of knowledge questions and exercises.
 The learning outcome related to knowledge and understanding, applying knowledge and understanding and those related to the student ability to learn.
-Assessment language English Assessment Typology Monocratic Evaluation criteria and criteria for awarding marks Project counts for 40 % of mark (14 points), and the final exam (written) for 60 % of the mark (16 points).
+Assessment language English Assessment Typology Monocratic Evaluation criteria and criteria for awarding marks Project counts for 40 % of mark (12 points), and the final exam (written) for 60 % of the mark (18 points).
 In case of a positive mark the project will count for all the three yearly regular exam sessions.
-Completing the home assignments will count as additional points bonus that are summed to the project points (max of the sum of project points and assignments is 14).
+Completing the home assignments will count as additional bonus points (max of 3 points) that are summed to the project points.

-· Project is evaluated in term of quality of the solution: easy to use, meaningfulness of the implemented functions, quality of the code (according to the principles that will be illustrated during the lectures).
+Project is evaluated in term of quality of the solution: easy to use, meaningfulness of the implemented functions, quality of the code (according to the principles that will be illustrated during the lectures).
 Written exam questions will be evaluated in term of correctness and clarity.
 Required readings John Lewis and William Loftus, Java Software Solutions, Pearson, 2018.
-Subject Librarian: David Gebhardi, David.Gebhardi@unibz.it Supplementary readings The Java Tutorials: https://docs.oracle.com/javase/tutorial/ Software used Java JDK, Eclipse IDE
+Subject Librarian: David Gebhardi, David.Gebhardi@unibz.it Supplementary readings The Java Tutorials: https://docs.oracle.com/javase/tutorial/ Software used Java JDK, Eclipse IDE and/or NetBeans IDE